TokyoVrPlayground/AppTrackingTransparencySampleForUE4/README.md

-# App Tracking Transparency Dialog
+# App Tracking Transparency Dialog Plugin

 This plugin presents the app-tracking authorization request dialog and get the tracking authorization status.